XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Constraints over Integer Variables

 The constraint \gb{circuit} \cite{BC_chip} ensures that the values taken by the variables in \xml{list} forms a circuit, with the assumption that each pair $(i,\va{x}_i)$ represents an arc.
 The optional attribute \att{startIndex} of \xml{list} gives the number used for indexing the first variable/node in \xml{list} (0, by default).
 The optional element \att{size} indicates that the circuit must be of a given size (strictly greater than $1$).

 It is important to note that the circuit is not required to cover all nodes (the nodes that are not present in the circuit are then self-looping).
 Hence \gb{circuit}, with loops being simply ignored, basically represents \gb{subcircuit} (e.g., in \mzinc).
-If ever you need a full circuit (i.e., without any loop), you have three solutions: \begin{itemize} \item indicate in \att{size} the number of variables \item initially define the variables without the self-looping values, \item post unary constraints. \end{itemize}
+If ever you need a full circuit (i.e., without any loop), you have three solutions: \begin{itemize} \item put in \att{size} a value corresponding to the number of variables in \xml{list} \item initially define the variables without the self-looping values, \item post unary constraints. \end{itemize}

 \begin{boxsy} \begin{syntax} <circuit> <list [startIndex="integer"]> (intVar wspace)2+ </list> [<size> intVal | intVar </size>] </circuit> \end{syntax} \end{boxsy}

 Note that the opening and closing tags of \xml{list} are optional if \xml{list} is the unique parameter of the constraint and the attribute \att{startIndex} is not necessary, which gives: